keaunthz/form_app/README.md

 # register_form

-Welcome to the forrm App project!
+Welcome to the form App project!
 This project serves as a technical assessment for a job application.

 ## Getting Started